bmullan-code/tmc-policy-demonstration/README.md

 ---

 **Setup**
 A security policy will apply pod security constraints to pods created in the selected scopes.
-In this demonstration we are going to apply a constraint that a pod must run as user 1000 in our namespaces.
+In this demonstration we are going to apply a constraint that prevents a pod running with escalated priviliges.

 **Apply Policy**
 - Select Policies -> Assignments